 It was on this trip, at the Oban Highland Games, that my daughter first saw and fell in love with competitive Highland dance.
 She watched the groups of girls (and a few boys) dance the same three dances over and over as they competed for the highest individual performance score.
 The music of the pipers flowed into her soul and she desperately wanted to know how to dance to its beat.

-I wish that I had thought of posting a shortbread recipe this winter.
+I wish that I had thought of posting an espresso shortbread recipe this winter.
 Espresso Chocolate Shortbread Cookies are wonderful care package cookies.
-Kept in an airtight container at room temperature it will stay fresh for 3-6 weeks.
+Kept in an airtight container at room temperature, shortbread will stay fresh for 3-6 weeks.
 The flavor improves over time.
 However, the key here is room temperature.
 This is NOT a hot weather cookie.
-These are butter cookies and can easily go rancid if you ship these during the summer.
-If it is already too hot at your care package destination, enjoy shortbread at home now and bake them for mailing when its cool again.
+These are butter cookies and can go rancid if you ship them during the summer.
+If the weather is already too hot at your care package destination, enjoy espresso shortbread at home now and bake them for mailing when it’s cool again.

-This recipe is originally from Dorie Greenspan’s Baking: From My Home to Yours.
+The recipe for these espresso chocolate chip cookies is originally from Dorie Greenspan’s Baking: From My Home to Yours.
 It is not a traditional shortbread because of the added chocolate and espresso, but it is delicious.
-The dough can be cut with a knife into squares/fingers/wedges or can be cut with cookie cutters.
-I cut one batch into squares and used a 1 ½” cookie cutter on another batch.

 Espresso Chocolate Shortbread Cookies